eucalyptus/euca-demo/demos/demo-00-initialize/docs/demo-03-initialize-account-dependencies-awscli.md

 1. Define Environment Variables used in upcoming code blocks

-    These instructions were based on a Faststart Install performed within the PRC on host odc-f-32.prc.eucalyptus-systems.com, configured as region hp-gol01-f1, using MCrawfords DNS server.
     Adjust the variables in this section to your environment.

     ```bash
     export AWS_DEFAULT_REGION=hp-gol01-f1
-    export AWS_DEFAULT_PROFILE=hp-gol01-f1-demo-admin
+    export AWS_DEFAULT_PROFILE=$AWS_DEFAULT_REGION-admin
+    unset  AWS_CREDENTIAL_FILE
     ```

 This script also assumes you have additionally configured AWSCLI tools with appropriate region entries.